ryanw3bb/ml-agents-navigation/README.md

 ```
 python3.6 Train.py
 ```
-Run `navigation.py` to see the agent navigate around the world using the generated training data.
+Run `replay.py` to watch an episode where the agent navigates around the world using the generated training data.